Traben-0/Entity_Texture_Features/readMeAssets/SKINS.md

 ___
 ## Transparency - [V2.3.0+]

 - If the marker is present in your skin, you will then be able to use transparency in the head, body,RLeg, LLeg,RArm, and LArm, body parts *(this is disabled in vanilla)*.
-- The total skin can not be less than 40% average transparency to prevent possible PVP abuse an option has been added to override this for fun and only affects your point of view.
+- The total skin can not be less than 40% average transparency to prevent possible PVP abuse, an option has been added to override this for fun and only affects your point of view.
 - Transparency can be separately Disabled for enemy team players to not be abused in PVP settings.
   ![transparent](modskins/ghost.png)![transparent](modskins/slime.png)![transparent](modskins/chicken.png)
   ![transparent](modskins/skelly.png)![transparent](modskins/amogus.png)